 That night we fell asleep to the sounds of other campers slowly moving in around us, pitching tents, crushing beer cans, and spraying about the scrambles they’d take on the next day.
 We fell asleep quickly, knowing the wild was waiting for us.

 When we woke up, we threw everything into our packs, and without really thinking we started out, looking up at the notch in the ridge that stood between us and the Finger of Fate.
-After plenty of snot-rocket sneezes, battles with pine trees, and inspiring anecdotes about backcountry ice-skaters, we passed a remote lake at the edge of the forest and were spit onto a slope of talus.
+Apart from these, After plenty of snot-rocket sneezes, battles with pine trees, and inspiring anecdotes about backcountry ice-skaters, we passed a remote lake at the edge of the forest and were spit onto a slope of talus.
 Looking up now and then to see how near the notch was, we stumbled over piles of rocks and meandered around boulders until the channeled ridge-top breeze greeted us.
 We stood looking down on the next talus field we’d have to endure.
 Without any interruption by wildlife, we hiked on, crossing creeks, sliding down steep banks, and avoiding tripping on tangled brush.

 We never had to carry more than a liter and a half of water thanks to the glacial creeks we followed the entire journey.
 As we got closer to the Finger of Fate, we followed what we assumed was once a river, according to Google Maps, and once we hiked high onto the ridge, it turned into a bubbling mountain stream accompanied by explosions of petite red, white and purple wildflowers.